Degrees, Levels, and Profiles of Contextuality: Level-wise representations

-Skipping level 1, which will be discussed later, the representation of this row on level 2 is\footnote{The reason we denote the row $R$$^{2}$ (italics) but denote the system below $\mathcal{R}^{2}$ (script) is that we use italics for sets of variables when they are jointly distributed and script letters when they are not (or are not necessarily).
-We use this notation convention throughout this paper.}
+The representation of this context at level $n\leq N$ is defined as a system $\mathcal{R}^{c}\left[n\right]$ with $\binom{N}{n}$ contexts each containing a distinct $n$-tuple of variables selected from $R^{c}$.
+For $n>N$, the level $n$ representation $\mathcal{R}^{c}\left[n\right]$ consists of a single context containing $R^{c}$.
+(The reason we denote the row of variables $R^{c}$, in italics, but denote the representing system $\mathcal{R}^{c}\left[n\right]$, in script letters, is that we use italics for sets of variables when they are jointly distributed and script letters when they are not, or are not necessarily.
+We use this notation convention throughout this paper.)